osmiumostrich/ArrowForce_Threat_Intelligence_Feeds/HowTo.md

-## NOTE: this process is practically the same for blocking bad domain names, but there is an extra step with domains (adding blacklist to dns filter).
+## NOTE: this process is practically the same for blocking bad domain names, but there is an extra step with domains, adding blacklist to dns filter See Step 4.
 just replace blacklist.txt with domainsblacklist.txt (`and IMPORTANT: URLs!`) when configuring the threat intelligence feed, and create a 'domain' feed, istead of 'IP'.
 Also, be sure to add the feed you've created for domains to your DNS filter/policies 😊